 | Wategos Beach |

 At the western end of the beach, the Cape Byron Walking Track continues back into the bush along the fringe of the headland above some quiet, secluded coves.
 The track leads to the car park for The Pass, a famous surf beach at the north end of Byron's Main Beach.
-We were lucky enough to spot a couple of Koalas lounging in the trees above the car park, though we would not have spotted them were it not for some eagle-eyes locals.
+We were lucky enough to spot a couple of koalas lounging in the trees above the car park, though we would not have spotted them were it not for some eagle-eyed locals.

 |